ankitraj4096/HabitFlow/HELP_SUPPORT.md

 **Q: Can I add a task without a timer?**
 A: Yes!
 Leave the timer field empty or set it to 0 to create a simple checklist task.

+**Q: What are recurring tasks?**
+A: Recurring tasks are daily tasks that automatically reset each day.
+Perfect for habits you want to track daily!
+Enable "Daily Recurring" when creating a task.

+**Q: How do recurring tasks work?**
+A: Recurring tasks reset every day at midnight.
+When you complete them, your progress is saved in history, but the task reappears the next day for you to complete again.

+**Q: Can I view my recurring task history?**
+A: Yes!
+Tap on any recurring task to view a calendar heatmap showing all the days you've completed it.

 **Q: Can I mark a task complete while the timer is running?**
 A: No, you must pause or complete the timer first.
 This prevents accidental completion.